 You can also interview interesting people.
 You could look for someone with authority and experience in your industry, perhaps even a big name.
 Then even if you talk about a serious topic, readers will still be interested to learn someone else’s take on the subject.
 If it’s a good public speaker, consider making a video of the interview.
 Video content scores a lot better.
 Other opinions will make your content richer and therefor more interesting.
 Look for experts on your subject.
 They will be happy to help you, and them and their fans will become part of your target audience too as an added bonus, increasing your content reach.

 Your first version is often a messy one.
-Blogpost only get better as the writer eliminates, rewrites, restructures and shortens.
-This is how you turn a long boring content piece into a short, engaging and insightful piece that people really like.
+Blog pots only get better as the writer eliminates, rewrites, restructures and shortens.
+This is how you turn a long boring content piece into a short, engaging and insightful piece that people really like to read.
 You’ll also want to spend some time on correcting any wrong spelling or grammar.
 These things are very annoying and it makes people focus on details instead of your story.

 In our experience, every topic has an audience.
 The trick is to make your topic interesting to the readers you have in mind.
 We hope this blogpost has inspired you to make your own content more interesting and engaging.
 But be patient: Rome wasn’t built in a day either.
 Just get started, test different things, and keep on honing your skills.
 The results will follow.
 And if you need some extra inspiration, or content marketing support, you know where to find us.